ketch/optimized-erk-sd-rr/optimal_rk_methods/README.txt

 generator (used to generate random start points for local optimization searches), so your results will not match those in the paper exactly.

-MATLAB code for generating optimal method:
+MATLAB code for generating an optimal method:

     p = 2;
     s = 5;